 “PUBG: New State” is developed by Krafton alone, compared with the existing mobile version of PUBG, which was made with the help of China’s Tencent.

-Despite the increasingly crowded market, analysts say, major traditional players, such as NCSOFT, will likely continue to perform well.
+Analysts say that despite the increasingly crowded market, major traditional players, such as NCSOFT, will likely continue to perform well.

 “The demand for MMORPGs has become apparent with ‘Odin’s success,” Kim So-hye, an analyst at Hanwha Investment & Securities, said. “‘Blade & Soul 2’ is still expected to perform well.”